mponce0/SystemTools/src-content/shell_commands.md

 ```sh
    CMD [arg1] [arg2] [...] arg_i arg_ii ...
 ```
-where `[]` represents *optional* arguments; i.e. argumwents which can or can not be present at the moment of executing the command.
+where `[]` represents *optional* arguments; i.e. arguments which can or can not be present at the moment of executing the command.

 For instance,
 ```sh